-Stock awards made under our 2006 Plan are granted to all eligible employees, including the named executive officers, for the purpose of creating a link between compensation and stockholder return, and to enable the named executive officers and employees the opportunity to develop and maintain a significant stock ownership position in our company that will vest over time and act as an incentive for the employee to remain employed by us.
+Stock awards made under our 2006 Plan are granted to all eligible employees, including the named executive officers, for the purpose of creating a link between compensation and shareholder return, and to provide the named executive officers and employees with the opportunity to develop and maintain a significant stock ownership position in our company that will act through delayed vesting as an incentive for the employee to remain employed by us.
 The number of shares awarded increases with increased responsibility and with higher year-end individual performance ratings.

-Under our current annual equity compensation program, each of the named executive officers is eligible for a combined grant of stock options and restricted stock, in amounts finally determined by the board of directors during the annual performance review process.
-Grants to employees typically are made under a stockholder-approved stock and option plan and are subject to vesting.
-All stock option awards are granted with an exercise price determined by averaging the high and low price of our common stock on the date of grant and vest quarterly over four years.
+Each of the named executive officers is eligible for a combined grant of stock options and restricted stock, in amounts finally determined by the board of directors during the annual performance review process.
+Grants to employees are made under a shareholder-approved stock and option plan.
+All annual performance-based stock option awards are granted with an exercise price determined by averaging the high and low price of our common stock on the date of grant, and vest quarterly over four years.
 Accordingly, the intrinsic value of any stock option grant is proportional to both the increase in fair market value of the stock between grant and exercise, and to the increasing number of vested shares over time.
 We grant stock options as a retention tool, progressively rewarding an executive for time-in-service.
 Stock options also serve to motivate executives to achieve company financial success, because stock options have realizable value only if the value of our common stock increases after the grant date.

-All restricted stock awards made under our annual program to our named executive officers are issued at par value, or \$0.01, and vest on the fourth anniversary of the grant date, subject to accelerated vesting for certain performance-based factors.
+All restricted stock awards made to our named executive officers under our annual program are issued at par value, or \$0.01, and vest on the fourth anniversary of the grant date, subject to accelerated vesting for certain performance-based factors.
 Shares that are vested may be sold by the holder without transfer restrictions, but unvested shares may not be sold.
-For all annual restricted stock grants made to executive officers prior to 2009, half of the shares vest if the market price of our stock achieves and maintains a pre-determined level, and the other half of the shares vest if our common stock price outperforms the Amex Biotechnology Index, or BTK Index, for two consecutive years.
-We consider the price target to be confidential information, and chose it with the objective of triggering accelerated vesting only upon significant above-market performance of our stock.
-For all of these restricted stock awards, the price that would result in an acceleration of vesting was at least 50% greater than the fair market value of our common stock on the date of grant.
-For example, on March 17, 2004, when our stock price was \$9.69, the stock price target was set at \$20.00 per share and on February 3, 2005, when our stock price was \$10.41, the stock price target was also set at \$20.00 per share.
-50% of each of these grants vested on November 9, 2005, because the market price of our common stock achieved and maintained this stock price target.
+For annual restricted stock grants made to executive officers in 2007 and 2008, half of the shares vest earlier than the fourth anniversary if the market price of our stock achieves and maintains \$60.00 per share, and the other half of the shares vest earlier than the fourth anniversary if our common stock price outperforms the Amex Biotechnology Index, or BTK Index, for two consecutive years.
+The 2007 grant vested with respect to 50% of the shares on January 24, 2010 because our common stock price outperformed the BTK Index for years ending on the anniversary date of the grant in each of 2009 and 2010.

 In February 2009, the MDCC recommended to our board that we change the performance-based acceleration factors to better reflect advancement toward possible regulatory approval and commercial launch of our first drug product, telaprevir.
-Accordingly, for the restricted stock grant made to executive officers in February 2009, on account of 2008 performance, the shares vest on the fourth anniversary of the grant date, subject to accelerated vesting of half of the shares upon acceptance by the United States Food and Drug Administration, or FDA, of a New Drug Application, or NDA, for telaprevir, and of the other half upon FDA approval of the NDA.
+Accordingly, for the restricted stock grants made to executive officers in February 2009, the shares vest on the fourth anniversary of the grant date, subject to accelerated vesting of half of the shares upon acceptance by the United States Food and Drug Administration, or FDA, of a New Drug Application, or NDA, for telaprevir.
+The other half would vest earlier than the fourth anniversary upon FDA approval of the NDA for telaprevir.
+The restricted stock grants made to executive officers in February 2010, on account of 2009 performance, also vest on the fourth anniversary of the grant date, subject to accelerated vesting.
+Half of the shares will vest early upon achieving specified sales levels of telaprevir in the first 18 months after product launch or the launch of any additional drug beyond telaprevir prior to December 31, 2012.